Omoze5/Facial-Expression-Detection/README.md

 ### Model Architecture:

-A model was built using CNN from scrath.
+A model was built using CNN from scratch.
 The project adapts this model for facial expression detection by modifying the final layers to suit the classification of different facial expressions.

 ### Training and Evaluation: